 - Just before serving: Assemble the nectarine appetizer.
 Finish the pasta salad and make the tomato salad.
 Grill the kabobs.
 Finish the mocktail.

 Chill some additional beverages for the adults.
-(For ideas on what to serve, check out our warm-weather wine picks and top beers for summer.)
 Ice the bottles down in a rustic yet stylish copper party tub.

 Decorate your table outside with some star-spangled linens for a patriotic touch.
-Our red Open Kitchen table runners and lapkins and blue-banded dinnerware plates are printed with bold stripes that suit the occasion.
+These red and blue table runners and napkins and blue-banded dinnerware plates are printed with bold stripes that suit the occasion.

 Looking for even more delicious ways to celebrate the red, white and blue?
-Visit our Fourth of July Pinterest board for additional ideas.
+Visit our Red, White and Blue Celebration Pinterest board for additional ideas.